RedHatInsights/insights-ingress-go/development/README.md

    + username = `MINIO_ACCESS_KEY`, password = `MINIO_SECRET_KEY`
 2. Click the `Create Bucket +` sign in the top right corner
 3. Create a bucket called `insights-upload-perma`
-4. Once created, over over the name in the left navigation menu and click the 3 dots.
+4. Once created, hover over the name in the left navigation menu and click the 3 dots.
 5. Click "edit policy"
 6. Change the dropdown box to "Read and Write"

 ## Building and Running Ingress from Source

-Ensure you are in the following directory: [/cmd/insights-ingress-go]([../cmd/insights-ingress-go/.](https://github.com/RedHatInsights/insights-ingress-go/tree/master/cmd/insights-ingress)), and execute the following commands:
+Ensure you are in the following directory: [/cmd/insights-ingress](../cmd/insights-ingress/.), and execute the following commands:

     $> go get ./...
     $> go build

+Alternatively, you can leverage [Makefile](../Makefile) from the root of the repo and run:

+    $> make build

 There should now be an executable in the directory.
 You need to supply some env vars for the application to work properly.
 Here is an example: